mattplant/SuiteTools/docs/architecture/error-handling-architecture.md

 - **Discoverable** — contributors can quickly trace and understand error flows.
 - **Consistent** — users and developers see the same patterns across all workspaces.

-It is **not** a governance document.
-For binding rules and taxonomy definitions, see [Error Handling Standards](../governance/standards/error-handling-standards.md).

 This page covers:

 - Why SuiteTools standardizes error handling